WolvenKit/Cyberpunk-Blender-add-on/README.md

 # About the add-on

 This repository was originally created by [@HitmanHimself](https://github.com/HitmanHimself) as [CP77research](https://github.com/HitmanHimself/cp77research) to help study and reverse engineer elements of Cyberpunk 2077.
 HitmanHimself's cp77research contained various modding-related projects and documentation, including the Cyberpunk add-on for Blender.
-The add-on HitmanHimself created was based on reserach and initial python implementation by [@Turk645](https://github.com/Turk645).
+The add-on HitmanHimself created was based on research and initial python implementation by [@Turk645](https://github.com/Turk645).
 The add-on is now maintained here by the RED Modding GitHub organization to continue support and centralize development.